 Experiment 3.
 A total of 745 eligible participants were randomly assigned to one of eight between-subject conditions.
-First, 371 eligible participants (under a target of 400) were randomly assigned to one of four Fixed-Time mode, between-subject conditions in a 2 (task type: boring versus fun) \times 2 (duration: 10 or 60 min).
+First, 371 eligible participants (under a target of 400) were randomly assigned to one of four Fixed-Time mode, between-subject conditions in a 2 (task type: boring versus fun) × 2 (duration: 10 or 60 min).
 All participants were presented with the following scenario: "Imagine you have worked full-time for the week, and your paycheck for the entire week will be coming later today.
-Before you get your paycheck, there is one more task you must complete, a 10-minute counting task (60-minute counting task / 10-minute emotion recognition task / 60-minute at the you can pay to avoid doing the 10-minute counting task (60-minute counting task / 60-minute emotion recognition task / 60-minute emotion recognition task / 60-minute at the words, you can pay money to get out of doing the counting task (mortion task), and the money you pay will be directly taken from your paycheck."
+Before you get your paycheck, there is one more task you must complete, a 10-minute counting task (60-minute counting task / 10-minute emotion recognition task).
+Your manager informed you that you can pay to avoid doing the 10-minute counting task (60-minute counting task / 10-minute emotion recognition task), out of your current paycheck.
+In other words, you can pay money to get out of doing the counting task (emotion recognition task), and the money you pay will be directly taken from your paycheck."